Inside Facebook, Jan. 6 violence fueled anger, regret over missed warning signs

 A rise in toxic content

 As Jan.
-6 approached, Facebook began tracking a rise in toxic content on its platforms, according to former employees and a Facebook document that also listed potential “Break The Glass” measures that had been in place during the election but “previously rolled back.”
+6 approached, Facebook began tracking a rise in toxic content on its platforms, according to former employees and a Facebook document that also listed potential “break the glass” measures that had been in place during the election but “previously rolled back.”
 Facebook officials say these measures had been lifted in gradually into December, though some continued through February.

 Just a few weeks later many Facebook employees watched, alarmed, as Trump made an incendiary speech to supporters gathered on the White House Ellipse.
 Soon they were filled with dread as rioters descended on the U.S. Capitol, said former employees, and it became clear that Stop the Steal was no mere Facebook group showing worrying signs of political extremism.